 Can I put a pet on hold?

-We are more than happy to place a 24-hour hold on a cat or dog you’re interested in adopting but must be done in person.
-The hold fee is only $25, and can be paid by credit card or cash.
+We are more than happy to place a 24-hour hold on a cat or dog you’re interested in adopting but this must be done in person.
+The hold fee is only $25 and can be paid by credit card or cash.
 If you decide to adopt that pet, the $25 will be applied directly to his/her adoption fee.